GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/inbound-saml-passport.md

 The actual process of creating trust will differ across IDP implementations.
 For example, for cases when the remote IDP is another Gluu Server CE instance, the relevant [documentation page](https://gluu.org/docs/ce/3.1.2/admin-guide/saml/#create-a-trust-relationship) should be followed.
 In case of other SAML IDP implementations, consult the corresponding documentation.

 #### Required attributes
-When registering the Passport SP at each remote IDP, the IDP will need to release at least the following attributes for each user:
+When registering the Passport SP, each remote IDP will need to release *at least* the following required attributes for each user:

 - `username` or `uid`
 - `email`